By Jean-Christophe Bouramoué

 What is the role of the Data Lake?

 Like the Data Mesh, Data Lakes aim to reduce data silos and improve accessibility.
-However, Data Lakes always have a centralized data team responsible for data management, unlike Data Mesh, which decentralizes data management.
+However, Data Lakes always have a centralized data team responsible for data management, unlike the Data Mesh, which decentralizes data management.

 Data Mesh vs. Data Lake: incompatible?